Catskill909/radio/README.md

 # In Coolify terminal, initialize the database:
 npx prisma migrate deploy

-# If schema changes were made:
+# If schema changes were made (REQUIRED for new columns):
 npx prisma db push
-pm2 restart all
 ```

+> **Note:** You may see `pm2 restart all` in older docs.
+This is optional—the app works immediately after `prisma db push` since Prisma uses dynamic queries.
+If pm2 commands fail in Coolify's terminal, the database update still succeeds.

 ---